yaeso/mpegi/README.md

 # MPEGI

 MPEGI is a tool designed to extract comprehensive data from MP3 files.
-It can verify an MP3's integrity, retrieve its properties, and extract underlying metadata.
+It can retrieve its properties, and extract underlying metadata.
 Additionally, MPEGI supports both ID3v1 and ID3v2 tags.
-It also checks if the MP3 complies with the ISO/IEC 11172-3:1993 guidelines.

-MPEGI also performs audio analysis, including tasks such as estimating the duration, and BPM of the given audio file.
+MPEGI also performs BPM detection on the given audio file.

 ## Info